TomCrypto/AntTweakBar.NET/README.md

 **Todo**:

-- add more predefined event handlers for all of the events supported by AntTweakBar (SDL and so on)
+- add more predefined event handlers for all of the events supported by AntTweakBar (missing GLUT and a couple others)
 - more/better unit tests
-- test multi-window support
+- test multi-window support exhaustively
 - check it works on OSX
 - ...